 When markets are consolidating, traders tend to favour using historical levels of support and resistance to identify points of entry and exit within the price range.
 This copper trading strategy would involve buying copper at a known support level and selling when it reaches a point of resistance, taking advantage of shorter-term market movements.

-Normally, copper trading hours will depend on the opening times of the metal exchange on which you are trading.
-For example, the Chicago Mercantile Exchange or CME Group is open from 11pm (UK time) to 10pm the following day, with a one hour break in between.
+Copper trading hours will depend on the opening times of the metal exchange on which you are trading.

 |Copper||London Metal Exchange||01:02 to 17:59 - Every day from Monday to Friday|